 LMC Degree: GE: Social and Behavioral Sciences; DA Transfer: UC; CSU Gen. Ed.
 Area D10; IGETC Area 4J Join your fellow students in a journey through the land of sociology.
-See and hear the excitement of discovering culture, socialization, stratification, urbanization, race and gender inequality for the first time.
-Be there and be part of an educational adventure through a land that you will never forget.
+See and hear the excitement of discovering culture, socialization, stratification, urbanization, race, and gender inequality.
+You can become a team member of an educational adventure that you will never forget.
 Required for Sociology majors.
-SC 4335 MTWTH 10:15-12:20pm CC2-213 6/17-7/25
+SC

-4335 MTWTH 10:15-12:20pm Brentwood Center
+4335 MTWTH 10:15-12:20pm CC2-213 6/16-7/24 Brentwood Center